qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 ----------------------

-From the :menuselection:`Geospatial Bookmarks` dialog, select the desired bookmark by clicking on it, then click |button| :menuselection:`Zoom To`.
+From the :menuselection:`Geospatial Bookmarks` dialog, select the desired bookmark by clicking on it, then click :guilabel:`Zoom To`.
 You can also zoom to a bookmark by double-clicking on it.

 Deleting a Bookmark